UM-KevinHe/BregSurv/docs/reference/bopt.coxkl.md

   A `data.frame` of initial points for the optimization.
 Default is `0` if `init_grid_dt` is provided.

+- init_points:

+  Number of randomly drawn initial points to evaluate before the Bayesian search begins, in addition to those supplied via `init_grid_dt`.
+Default `0`.

 - n_iter:

   Number of iterations for the Bayesian Optimization process.